6.1 Atmospheric Radiation: Why does it matter?

 When radiation encounters matter, three things can happen.
-It can be transmitted through matter; it can be absorbed by the matter; it can be scattered by the matter.
+The radiation can be transmitted through matter; it can be absorbed by the matter; it can be scattered by the matter.
 One of these three things must happen, so we can sum them up to one:

-where τ is the transmissivity, the fraction of the radiation that is transmitted; a is the absorptivity, the fraction absorbed; and s is the reflectivity, the fraction that is scattered or reflected.
+where t is the transmissivity, the fraction of the radiation that is transmitted; a is the absorptivity, the fraction absorbed; and s is the reflectivity, the fraction that is scattered or reflected.